-Dominante : CVT (Construction, City and Transportation)
+Dominante: CVT (Construction, City and Transportation)

-Since its inception, additive manufacturing has proven to be a fundamental change in manufacturing processes, allowing for total customization and artisanal quality at the cost and precision of a modern industrialized process.
-All additive manufacturing technologies consist of layering through the machine-controlled movement of either a high energy source capable of causing a phase change or a material injector.
-Multiple types of AF processes exist depending on the material and technology used: 1) Additive manufacturing on metal (mechanical parts, prostheses) 2) Additive manufacturing on ceramics (biomedical applications, parts under high thermal constraints) 3) AF on plastic (rapid modeling, design, products of everyday use) 4) AF on concrete (construction of GC structures in adverse conditions).
-Due to their nature, these processes allow unprecedented freedom in the design of parts and structures.
+Since its inception, additive manufacturing has proven to be a fundamental change in manufacturing processes, allowing total customization and artisanal quality at the cost and precision of a modern industrialized process.
 However, it is a young process, and therefore, not yet fully mastered.
 The mechanical properties of the parts produced are often unpredictable, severely limiting their use in high-end applications.
 This is why the development of methods (analytical and numerical) capable of predicting the final characteristics of the part by optimizing the design process seems a necessity.

-The topic is focused on the optimization of the design by additive manufacturing:
+The sequence focuses on the optimization of the design by additive manufacturing:

-- Optimal choice of material and microstructure (Young's modulus, material phase, porosity...);

-- Optimization of the shape with respect to multiphysical constraints (thickness, shape of the section, length...);

-- Optimization of process parameters (printing path, laser power, powder characteristics...)
+- Optimal choice of material and microstructure; - Optimization of geometry with respect to multiphysical constraints; - Optimization of process parameters (printing path, laser power, powder characteristics...)